GeorgeVafakos/UoPfluid/README.md

 ```bash
 $ git clone https://github.com/GeorgeVafakos/UoPfluid.git
 ```
 The `UoPfluid` code needs the `GNU gfortran` compiler and the `matplotlib` python library.
-If the `matplotlib` library isn't already isntalled in the system you can install it by the commands
+If the `matplotlib` library isn't already installed in the system you can install it by the commands

 ```bash
 $ sudo apt-get install python3-matplotlib